BonesTheGhost/WebPG/README.md

 July 30th, 2020:
 - Re-added the base CSS files and the Index.html code.
 Will work on modifying the layout next, and will attempt to make @media queries respond more precisely from the get-go (since styling will be overhauled anyway).

+July 31st, 2020:
+- Removed much of the previous styling code to work with the most foundational components first.
+Will now add in the necessary subdivisions and make sure that the media queries are working properly once the overall look has been achieved on desktop.
 ======================================================================